-1. The proposed excavation will take place next to 12 acre TOXIC LANDFILL designated an AUL which has been retracted in May 2018.
-Homes next to heavy metals...
-Is this safe?
-What exactly is causing discolored soils and waters outside the AUL?
+1. The proposed excavation will take place next to AUL (retracted May 2018) which has buried debris from Mill and the Carbonizer area which has been identified to have heavy metals and PCBs in the environment.
+How will this be made safe?
+What exactly is causing discolored soils and waters in this area?
 How far has contamination spread?
 Will other locations of the property be tested for contaminants?
-Will the new Abbyville homeowners have partial ownership on their deeds for the responsibility and the costs associated into perpetuity for the landfill?
-Will the first homeowner assume 100% of the responsibility of landfill and percentage decrease until all homes are sold?
+How will site clean up proceed?
+Will the new Abbyville homeowners have partial ownership on their deeds for the responsibility and the costs associated into perpetuity to maintain the cleanup?
 Some Abbyville homes are not on Buckley Mann property.
-Will they be excluded from the responsibilities of Toxic Landfill?
+Will they be excluded from the responsibilities?

 2. WHY dig down 50 feet?
 How much money are we talking about from the sale of this much earth/gravel?
 The amount of earth removal for average house is 200 - 400 Cubic Yards.
-Abbyville will excavate nearly 1,000,000 Cubic Yards.
-Why so much?
+Abbyville will excavate 650,000 to 1,000,000 Cubic Yards depending on which design is approved.
 Zoning Board should ask the Applicant to account for all income from the sale of the excavated materials.
 The financial statements show that the profit for the Preserve will be $ 9,659,734 at 16.16% profit from $59,787,505.
 The ZBA should know exactly where the gravel income is accounted for as it is not clearly labeled on public documents.
 Any excess profits above 20% are owed to the Town,

 3. WHAT are the guidelines for 40b projects to help them blend into the surrounding neighborhoods?
 This one is in a pit 50-60' down.
 Guidelines written from the state suggest 40b designs FOLLOW EXISTING TOPOGRAPHY and RELATIONSHIP TO ADJACENT STREETS www.mass.gov/hed/docs/dhcd/legal/comprehensivepermitguidelines.pdf (see pg IV-3)